This post is sponsored by HP Hood.

 - Stir in the chocolate chips.

-- Pour the soaked bread mixture into the prepared baking dish and gently push the bread pieces down so that they’re mostly submerged in the liquid.
-Bake for about 50 minutes, until the bread pudding can easily pull-away from the sides of the baking dish and the center is just set (you can insert a butter knife in the center to make sure it comes out clean).
+- Pour the soaked bread mixture into the prepared baking dish and spread it out evenly.
+Cover with foil and bake for about 40 minutes, until the bread pudding can easily pull-away from the sides of the baking dish and the center is just set (you can insert a toothpick in the center to make sure it comes out clean).
+Remove the foil and bake for an additional 10 minutes.
 Let the bread pudding cool for about 15 minutes before serving warm with the caramel sauce.

 - Make the caramel sauce: In a small pot, melt the butter with the brown sugar over medium heat.
 Bring to a gentle simmer, stirring constantly so that the sugar does not burn.
 Once the sugar and butter are bubbling, reduce the heat to low and slowly pour in the cream, stirring all the while.
 Remove from heat and let sit for 5 minutes before drizzling over bread pudding.
 Store leftovers, covered, in the refrigerator for up to 3 days, and reheat as you’d like.